msfjarvis/msfjarvis.dev/content/posts/switching-my-email-to-purelymail.md

 slug = "switching-my-email-to-purelymail"
 tags = ["email", "purelymail"] title = "Switching my email to Purelymail" description = "I recently moved from forwarding my email through Google to hosting it through Purelymail.com.
-Here are some thoughts about the process and motivation"
+Here are some thoughts about the process and the motivation behind it"
 +++

 Email is a very crucial part of my workflow, and I enjoy using it (and also why I'm beyond excited for what Basecamp has in store with [hey.com](https://hey.com)).
 I have switched emails a couple times over the many years I have had an internet presence, finally settling on {{< cloakemail "me@msfjarvis.dev" >}} when I bought my domain.
 There began the problem.